Librestream: Company history

-In August 2003 Thacher left Symbol, and weeks later Symbol closed its Winnipeg office.
+In August 2003, Thacher left Symbol, and weeks later Symbol closed its Winnipeg office.
 Although many of the engineers received offers from Symbol to re-locate to New York, all declined.
 Later in 2003, a group of eight professionals from the former Winnipeg arm of Symbol gathered to plan their next venture.
 In addition to Thacher, this group included Bill Gillanders, Rob McConnell, Don Freiling, Tim Braun, Kent Wotherspoon, Conway Wieler, and Chris Kavanagh.

 Two things were clear: the emergence and continued growth of the Internet was certain, and there existed a tangible opportunity to develop enhanced video-handling capabilities for a next generation of hand-held devices.
 The group was convinced that together they could design and develop the necessary technology to allow individuals, regardless of location, the ability to collaborate in new ways.
-The technology would extend the boundaries of traditional video-conferencing beyond the boardroom to workplaces previously unreachable such as a manufacturing plant floor a continent away.
+The technology would extend the boundaries of traditional videoconferencing beyond the boardroom to workplaces previously unreachable such as a manufacturing plant floor a continent away.

 Librestream (a combination of ‘free’ and stream’) was formed in 2003 by Kerry Thacher.
 Backed by venture capital and individual investors, Librestream developed its first alpha product, the MCD-1000, coupled with desktop collaboration software, MCA, in 2006.
 Eventually, the mobile collaborative device evolved into the Onsight 1000, one of multiple rugged hand-held devices in the Onsight product line.
 The desktop collaboration software evolved into the Onsight Expert application.

 In 2006, Librestream formed a marketing partnership with Tandberg, one of the leading video conferencing industry players at that time.
 The arrangement offered Librestream industry exposure and allowed the breadth and depth of the product to grow in response to evolving requirements.